Published on 08/05/17 in Reading

 ...The truth is, I want to resemble Augustus, to have something of his character; to succeed, like him, in whatever goal I set myself, while simultaneously maintaining, also like him, a low profile, which I find more difficult to achieve.
 If I were a man and were voted into office, I would surely copy him.
 First and foremost I admire his prudence.
 Nobody called him Imperator as he did not care for the title, fearing he might share the same fate as his uncle, Julius Caesar.
 He was no scaredy-cat, just cautious.

 He thought up the name Augustus, which in Latin means the anointed one, venerable in other words, and he achieved this title much later in his life.
-For the greatest part of his rule he was simply Octavius, his name since childhood.
+For the greatest part of his rule, he was simply Octavius, his name since childhood.
 A prudent man.
 The only title he ever took was that of Princeps, prince.
 The first prince ever to be approved of by the Senate, and he deserved it.

 After Gloria had finished inspecting her garden and I the article in the "Messaggero", we went for a walk up the hill.
-It was the first day that the archaeologists were opening a part of Augustus’s palace to the public; three rooms all in all: his personal living room on the top floor, the cubiculum superior; a second room on the ground floor, the cubiculum inferior; and a third, larger room, where the emperor received his guests.
+It was the first day that the archaeologists were opening a part of the palace of Augustus to the public; three rooms all in all: his personal living room on the top floor, the cubiculum superior; a second room on the ground floor, the cubiculum inferior; and a third, larger room, where the emperor received his guests.

 Our being there was a happy conjuncture because we were not there to see the stones, dirt and scaffolding, assembled by the archaeologists but Augustus himself, walking through his home, sitting, writing, reading and even sneezing!
 Oh yes, he was often congested.
 And then there were the murals.
 They were exquisite!
 I wished we could have them in our little Roman tower/residence, something that did not seem completely unwarranted as we lived in rooms no larger than Augustus’s cubicula.
-Finally we would do away with all the trappings of interior design!
+Finally, we would do away with all the trappings of interior design!
 Two armchairs, at most, and a table to eat at would be all we required since everything else would be drawn on the wall.

 “They look like those in Pompeii,” I mentioned to Gloria, as I gazed at them.